SeaSharpe/RequirementAnalysis/UseCases.md

     <td colspan="2">
       2.1 System doesn't return a list of unprocessed orders.<br>
       4.1 System doesn't ask if the employee wishes to process the order.<br>
-      6.1 System does not process the order,  message returned to user is: “Selected order not processed”
+      6.1 System does not process the order,  message returned to user is: &ldquo;Selected order not processed&rdquo;
     </td>
   </tr>
   <tr>